rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  to the surface in the form of dream sleep.
 *  But we also know that one can uncouple associations.
 *  So for instance, if one experienced something negative,
-*  maybe this is being attempted
-*  in the realm of trauma therapy,
+*  maybe this is being attempted in the realm of trauma therapy,
 *  and that experience was paired with a particular odor,
 *  it'd be hard to do with visual cues in sleep, or sound,
 *  could one attempt to introduce a sort of a competing sound,
-*  set up a sort of a collision stimulus
+*  set up a sort of a collision stimulus so that in sleep,
-*  so that in sleep, the dream would no longer contain
+*  the dream would no longer contain the scary content,
-*  the scary content, or it would be less scary.
+*  or it would be less scary.
 *  Or is this exactly the wrong approach?
 *  Because if we believe that the nightmares
 *  are serving some functional purpose,
 *  allowing us to work through.
 *  What you really don't wanna do.
-*  Right, okay, great, then we answered the question.
+*  Right, okay, great, then we answer the question.
 *  Well, no, I think it's unclear right now,
 *  but you're on the right line because there is something
 *  that we have in learning and memory called fear extinction.
-*  And let's say that I were to sort of classic
+*  And let's say that I were to sort of
-*  Pavlovian learning, Pavlov's dogs.
+*  classic Pavlovian learning, Pavlov's dogs.
 *  Let's say I show you a specific image on the screen,
 *  and then you hear a specific tone,
 *  and then you get an electric shock.
 *  I show you the stimulus on the screen,
 *  you hear the specific tone,
 *  and then you get an electrical shock.
-*  But I don't show you the stimulus on the screen,
+*  Then I don't show you the stimulus on the screen,
 *  but you do still hear the tone,
 *  and then what happens is that you have a braced response
 *  to the electrical shock.